 Literature and Cinema

-In the last few years she has concentrated her research on the writer, translator and cultural critic Erri De Luca, who became the topic of several articles, an edited volume titled Scrivere nella polvere: Saggi su Erri De Luca (Pisa: ETS, 2005), and the first English translation of one of this author's works (The Senses of Memory).
+Without ever abandoning her love for Boccaccio and the post-Boccaccian novella, Dr. Ruthenberg has concentrated her research on the writer, translator and cultural critic Erri De Luca.
+The latter became the topic of several articles, an edited volume titled Scrivere nella polvere: Saggi su Erri De Luca (Pisa: ETS, 2005), and the first English translation of one of this author's works (The Senses of Memory).
 Re-writing lies at the core of her published research on the early Renaissance novellatore and chronicler Giovanni Sercambi, and her articles on Elsa Morante and Tomasi Di Lampedusa focus on the recasting of respectively Medieval and Renaissance texts in a twentieth-century mold.
 She is currently working on an authored book, titled Erri De Luca e la scrittura alla vigilia della creazione.

 "'Cantando narrare': Healing Melancholy in Decameron X,7."
 Atti del convegno 'Umana cosa è aver compassione degli afflitti ...': Raccontare, consolare, curare nella narrative europea de Boccaccio al Seicento.
 The University of Turin, December 12-14, 2013, Levia Gravia.
 Alessandria: Edizioni dell’Orso (2015): 61-72.